tolauwae/phd-thesis/src/remote/remote.typ

 / step-into: This stepping command is offered only for function calls.
 In order for the debugger client to verify whether this command should be active it can request a dump of the current execution and enable the step-into command in the GUI.
 Execution of the #smallcaps[step-into] command is the same as #smallcaps[db-step];.

 / step-out: When the programmer is debugging inside a function, they might want to step out of the function call.
 Because the end of a function is an actual instruction in WebAssembly the debugger can inspect the body of the function and add breakpoints for all the exit points of the function.
 Important here is that the debugger needs to take note of the call stack at the moment a #smallcaps[step-out] is requested.
 To handle recursive calls correctly, the program should only be paused if one of the breakpoints is hit while the call stack has the same height.
-If the breakpoint is hit on a larger call stack, the program should be resumed (by sending $p l a y$).
+If the breakpoint is hit on a larger call stack, the program should be resumed (by sending $"play"$).

 / step-over: Like step-into, step-over only activates for the next call instructions.
 Instead of following the call the step-over stepping command stops the debugger when the call is finished.
 The instruction sequence to express step-over with our basic debugging constructs are: take one step to go into the function (#smallcaps[db-step];), execute the #smallcaps[step-out] stepping command.